 - Canada Border Services Agency (CBSA) – Find out what you can take with you, and what you can bring back.

-- Berlin’s Airports Online – Berlin’s two airports online (and Berlin Brandenburg International.
-In German or English.
+- Berlin’s Airports Online – Berlin’s two airports online (and Flughafen Berlin Brandenburg (TXL and SXF) plus yet-to-open BER.

 Legal Notice: We are not responsible for the content of external links.